 Close with thoughtful hope or wish

 You should end the letter with a thoughtful statement before signing off.
 Try to end your letter in a way that signifies more involvement in their life.
-This can be achieved by avoiding using the ordinary words sign off like ‘sincerely’ instead of using thoughtful hopes or wishes such as “Always in my thoughts and prayers.”
+This can be achieved by avoiding using ordinary words like sincerely’ instead of thoughtful hopes or wishes such as “Always in my thoughts and prayers.”
 Such expressions are personal and thoughtful.

 Using a Condolence Letter Sample

-Through the procedure of writing a condolence letter, a condolence letter sample is necessary to guide for writing.
+Through the procedure of writing the letter, a sample is necessary to guide the writing.
 The sample will provide you with the information and examples you need to craft an appropriate and sincere condolence letter.
-In addition, you will be more comfortable about your letter being comforting and not offensive, if you have a sample that provides you with the knowledge you need to write it.
+In addition, you will be more comfortable with your letter being comforting and not offensive if you have a sample that provides you with the knowledge you need to write it.

 Condolence letter sample